IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_vm_instance.html.markdown

 This attribute can't be updated.
 This is provided so that you can apply security groups to  your VSI right from the beginning, the first time it comes up.
 If you would like to add or remove security groups in the future to this VSI then you should consider using `ibm_network_interface_sg_attachment` resource.
 If you use this attribute in addition to `ibm_network_interface_sg_attachment` resource you might get some spurious diffs.
 So use one of these consistently for a particular VSI.
 * `public_subnet` - (Optional, string) The public subnet for the public network interface of the instance.
 Accepted values are primary public networks.
 You can find accepted values in the [subnets doc](https://control.softlayer.com/network/subnets).
 * `private_subnet` - (Optional, string) The private subnet for the private network interface of the instance.
 Accepted values are primary private networks.
 You can find accepted values in the [subnets doc](https://control.softlayer.com/network/subnets).
 * `disks` - (Optional, array of integers) The numeric disk sizes (in GBs) for the instance's block device and disk image settings.
 The default value is the smallest available capacity for the primary disk.
 If you specify an image template, the template provides the disk capacity.
+If you specify the flavorKeyName, first disk is provided by the flavor.
 * `user_metadata` - (Optional, string) Arbitrary data to be made available to the computing instance.
 *  `notes` - (Optional, string) Descriptive text of up to 1000 characters about the VM instance.
 * `ssh_key_ids` - (Optional, array of numbers) The SSH key IDs to install on the computing instance when the instance provisions.